kgr-tech/Kiro-Fitfin-AI/README.md

 - Suggest features
 - Share feedback

-## 📄 License

-Private - All rights reserved

 ## 🌟 Made with

-Built with ❤️ using React, TypeScript, Streamlit, and modern web technologies.
+Built with ❤️ using React, TypeScript, Streamlit and modern web technologies.

 ---